 Rearing of Spodoptera frugiperda

-The colony of S. frugiperda was established before the experiment to assure enough supply of fresh Fall armyworm (FAW) egg masses free from any contamination and to avoid any natural parasitism, that rearing supply of FAW eggs masses were the base of the laboratory trials.
+A colony of S. frugiperda was established under controlled environmental conditions (25 ± 2ºC and 55 ± 5% relative humidity) before the experiment to assure enough supply of fresh Fall armyworm (FAW) egg masses free from any contamination and to avoid any natural parasitism.
 The laboratory rearing of S. frugiperda was accomplished as following: Samples of infected corn plants from fields at Tamyah District, Fayoum Governorate were transported to laboratory fixation and separation of collected FAW larvae and pupae in separate jars, each group with the same age was put in separate jars.
 Feeding those larvae were accomplished daily with clean maize leaves planted in the laboratory till pupae stage which were placed in special cages waiting for the moths emergence and laying eggs on hard and folded papers put in the bottom of the cages with a piece of cotton dipped in sugar solution for the moths feeding and covered with a piece of cotton clothes.
-Daily collection for the laid egg masses were accomplished and put in clean jars till larvae hatching.
-The Newly hatched larvae fed daily till pupae development which in turn transformed to separate cages for moths emergence and laying eggs, the base of this experiment, as it was collected daily as fresh as possible to be treated by releasing T. evanescens on them.
-S. frugiperda was established under controlled room conditions (25 ± 2ºC and 55 ± 5% relative humidity).
+Daily collection of the laid egg masses were accomplished and put in clean jars till larvae hatch.
+The Newly hatched larvae fed daily till pupae development which in turn transferred to separate cages for thye adult emergence and laying eggs.
+The eggs were collected daily as fresh as possible.
+The freshly collected eggs were used for the experiment.

 Rearing Sitotroga cerealella (Oliv.)